 COLLEGE FEE STIPENDS: The College grants full- and half-tuition fee scholarships to students who qualify through high attainment at the high-school, community college, or through the GED test.
-These funds do not have to be repaid.

 DEPARTMENTAL FEE STIPENDS: As an extension of the College Fee Stipend program, Missouri Western grants varied awards through the academic departments to assist students who qualify.
 These funds do not have to be repaid.